kluctl/www-kluctl.io/content/en/docs/reference/commands/downscale.md

 ## Command
 <!-- BEGIN SECTION "downscale" "Usage" false -->
-Usage: kluctl downscale
+Usage: kluctl downscale [flags]

 Downscale all deployments
 This command will downscale all Deployments, StatefulSets and CronJobs.
 It is also possible to influence the behaviour with the help of annotations, as described in the documentation.

 <!-- END SECTION -->